Protect security settings with tamper protection

 Once you’ve made this update, tamper protection will continue to protect your registry settings, and will also log attempts to modify them without returning errors.

 If you are a home user, or you are not subject to settings managed by a security team, you can use the Windows Security app to turn tamper protection on or off.
-You must have appropriate admin permissions on your machine to do this.
+You must have appropriate admin permissions on your machine to do change security settings, such as tamper protection.

 Click Start, and start typing Defender.
 In the search results, select Windows Security.